CogComp/lbjava/lbjava/doc/REGRESSION.md

 ```
 ####7.2.3 Classifier

-In this example, we are using Stochastic Gradient Descent as the classifier example, as it is a `real` type classifier in LBJava.
+In this example, we are using Stochastic Gradient Descent as the classifier example, as it is a classifier with `real` type as output in LBJava.

 The declaration is the following: